Labs64/GuideChimp/README.md

 # Guide Chimp

-Deliver the perfect product experience & simplify user onboarding with step by step interactive walkthroughs.
+Deliver the perfect product experience, improve digital product adoption, boost adoption of new features and simplify user onboarding with step by step interactive walkthroughs.

 ## What can you do with Guide Chimp?

-- User experience: Implement engaging and personalised guides to walk users through your system.
+- <strong>User Experience:</strong> Implement engaging and personalised guides to walk users through your system.
-- User onboarding: Successfully onboard your users from day one with an intuitive step by step walkthroughs.
+- <strong>User Onboarding:</strong> Successfully onboard your users from day one with an intuitive step by step walkthroughs.
+- <strong>Feature Adoption:</strong> Introduce and highlight new features with personalized guides.
+- <strong>In-product Messaging:</strong> Engage right segment of your users at the right time and increase conversion
-- Employee Training: Improve your employees' productivity by providing an efficient and interactive training system.
+- <strong>Employee Training:</strong> Improve your employees' productivity by providing an efficient and interactive training system.

 Many world-top companies are using our Open-source Library to boost their user experience.

 ## Features

-- Seamless integration with any web app
+- Seamless integration with any web app.
+- Guide Chimp is simple and robust enough to provide results with minimal effort!
+Set up it in just 3 minutes!
+- Let Guide Chimp look like an integral part of your software product by configuring its look & feel.
+- Guide Chimp works well with tools you already use (e.g. WordPress, Confluence, Medium, etc.).
+- Tooltips: Help, Info, Hotspot, Beacon, Labels and more styles
+- Tours: Flows, Walkthroughs, Guides, Tutorials
+- Support of Single Page Applications build with Angular, Vue.js, React, etc.

 ## How to Use